 We don’t mind solo travel or traveling with other people.
 It probably depends on the type of trip.
 We found that when solo traveling we met more people and got invitations to events or places that wouldn’t have happened if we’d been in a couple or in a group.
 People are much more inclined to approach you if you are on your own.

 What’s your favorite place you’ve ever been to?
 Why?

 We have so many fond memories of so many favorite places.
 Gruyere in Switzerland-charming little medieval village and the best castle we’ve ever visited and the cheese!
 Iguazu Falls in South America-we were expecting a very commercial place like Niagra Falls and it wasn’t anything like that.
-HonFleur near Paris with its great market set around the port.
+Honfleur near Paris with its great market set around the port.
 Naphlion in Greece for a real Greek experience.
-Ashford in Kent, UK where we had a great house sit experience.
+Ashford in Kent, the UK where we had a great house sit experience.
 Tioman Island in Malaysia for a very lazy beach holiday-white sands, no people, warm blue water.
 And so the list goes on!

 What’s your biggest travel tip?

 That old saying- “Pack half the clothes and twice the money!”

 Is there one specific thing you like to do, see, or buy in every place that you visit?

 We collect fridge magnets.
 Great to bring back memories on a cold dismal day at home.
 And we like to check out the local supermarkets and food markets and look for items of interest.